Pascal-J/multiline-tacit-and-macros---J/README.md

 runs
 dissect'2 + 2'

 MACd:  the token to the left of MACd is a dyadic verb that takes a string as right argument.
-Tokens to the left of that dyadic verb up to 9: (will be excluded) are that verb's left parameter. example:
+Tokens to the left of that dyadic verb up to 9: (9: will be excluded) are that verb's left parameter. example:

     i.1000 9: (2+8) timespacex MACd